Policy last updated

 - cost estimate – high level costs in the form of a cost plan from a quantity surveyor or order of probable costs from an architect:

-- may include construction costs, consultant fees, 10% construction contingency, cost escalation
+- this shall include estimated construction costs, consultant fees, 10% design contingency, 10% construction contingency, 10% cost escalation

-- note: 5% Portfolio Asset Management Allowance (PAMA) fee is applicable for all school-funded projects delivered by the VSBA in accordance with the School-Funded Capital Projects Policy
+- note: 5% PAMA fee is applicable for all school-funded projects delivered by the VSBA

 - any other documentation that may help the VSBA to assess the project proposal.